Best Medicare Supplement Plans for 2023

 4. Best overall Medicare Supplement pre-2020: Medigap Plan F

 For Medicare beneficiaries who became eligible for the program before Jan.
 1, 2020, Medigap Plan F offers the broadest coverage.
-Plans F and C are the only plans that cover the Part B deductible, which is $203 in 2021 and is projected to be $217 in 2022.
+Plans F and C are the only plans that cover the Part B deductible, which is $226 in 2023.

 The monthly Plan F premium average for a 65-year-old female nonsmoker:

 - $173.09 in the 28205 zip code in Charlotte, NC, with a range of $122.03 to $240.95 per month

 - $218.06 in the 80231 zip code in Denver with a range of $181.14 -$259.85 per month

 Who is the largest Medicare Supplement provider in 2023?

 United Health Group has the most significant number of Medicare Supplemental insurance policyholders in the U.S, covering 43 million people in all 50 states and most U.S. territories.

 AARP does not sell Medigap plans, but it licenses its name to UnitedHealthcare.
 You must be an AARP member to purchase these Medicare Supplemental insurance plans.

 Here are some reasons AARP/UnitedHealthcare Medigap plans are popular health insurance plans